 Techniques developed to study wave propagation in the deep Earth have also been applied to his research in exploration seismology.
 His interests lie in microseismicity and passive seismic monitoring, rock-fracture characterization, and linked geophysics, geomechanics and fluid-flow modelling.
 He has managed a number of large industry-funded consortia.

-Mike is Professor of Seismology at the University of Bristol.
+Mike is the BGS Professor of Geophysics in the School of Earth Sciences at the University of Bristol and was Head of School from 2009-2013.
 He has a PhD in Geophysics from Queen's University in Canada and he was a NSERC postdoctoral fellow at the Scripps Institution of Oceanography in the USA.
-He has had faculty positions at the University of Toronto and the University of Leeds, and he worked briefly for Chevron Canada Resources in Calgary.
-He is currently president of the British Geophysical Association and vice-president (Geophysics) of the Royal Astronomical Society.
+He has held faculty positions at the Universities of Toronto and Leeds, and he worked briefly for Chevron Canada Resources in Calgary.
+He was previously president of the British Geophysical Association and vice-president (Geophysics) of the Royal Astronomical Society.

 View complete publications list in the University of Bristol publications system